 Each student must find what works best for them, however, some hints may be helpful.
 These include reading the assignments prior to coming to lecture.
 During the lecture take notes on your own paper, not on the outline supplied.
 After the lecture (not the night before the exam) sit down with your notes, the book (pay particular attention to the figures), and the outline.
 Review the terminology (you will learn lots of new terms) and fill in the blanks on the outline from both your notes and the text - if it is not on the outline don't emphasize it.
 Upon completion you will have created a comprehensive study outline to use when reviewing for the exam.
 Finally, once you feel comfortable with the material get together with a small study group and go over it.
 Answer the questions at the end of the chapter.
 If you can explain ideas, concepts and terms to another student, you will be well prepared for an exam.

 Remember - if you prepare, attend each class, do the work, and study there is no reason why you cannot earn a good grade.
-Don't forget, the lecture and the lab make up one course thus they support each other.
-Also, please do not hesitate to talk to me if you have any Questions or Comments.
+Please do not hesitate to talk to me if you have any questions or comments.
 I am here to help.
 I want you to be successful in this course.

 Student Resources on Campus (return to top of page)